basecode360/HeadlessApp/README.md

 ### Check Service Status

+To monitor the service and check if the app is running properly:

 ```bash
 adb shell dumpsys activity services | grep HeadlessCamera
 ```

 ### View Logs

+To view the logs and debug the service:

 ```bash
 adb logcat -s CameraService
 ```

 ### Clear App Data

+To clear app data (useful for resetting the app):

 ```bash
 adb shell pm clear com.example.headlesscamera